-In 2012-2013, she was Emile Noel-Straus Senior Fellow at NYU Law School.
-In 2008-2010, Professor Nicolaïdis was a member of the Gonzales reflection group on the future of Europe 2030, set up by the European Council.She also served as advisor on European affairs to George Papandreou in the 90s and early 2000s, the Dutch government in 2004, the UK government, the European Parliament, the European Commission, OECD and UNCTAD.
+Kalypso Nicolaidis is professorial Chair of Global Affairs at the School of Transnational Governance (EUI), where inter alia she convenes the EUI Democracy Forum.
+She is currently on leave from the University of Oxford and was professor at Harvard University’s Kennedy School of Government and at ENA.
+She has worked with numerous EU institutions, including as a member of the European Council’s reflection group on the future of Europe chaired by Felipe González (2008-10) and is a Council member of ECFR.She also served as advisor on European affairs to George Papandreou in the 90s and early 2000s, the Dutch government in 2004, the UK government, the European Parliament, the European Commission, OECD and UNCTAD.

-Her latest books are ‘Exodus, Reckoning, Sacrifice: Three Meanings of Brexit’ (Unbound, 2019), 'The Greco-German Affair in the Euro Crisis: Mutual Recognition Lost?', (co-authored with Sternberg and Gartzou-Katsouyanni, Palgrave, 2018) and 'Echoes of Empire: Memory, Identity and Colonial Legacies' (edited with Sebe, I.B.
+Her last books are: A Citizen’s Guide to the Rule of Law - Why We Need to Fight for the Most Precious Human Inventions of All Time (with Adis Merdzanovic, 2021); Exodus, Reckoning, Sacrifice: Three Meanings of Brexit (2019).
+'The Greco-German Affair in the Euro Crisis: Mutual Recognition Lost?', (with Sternberg and Gartzou-Katsouyanni, Palgrave, 2018) and 'Echoes of Empire: Memory, Identity and Colonial Legacies' (edited with Sebe, I.B.
 Taurus, 2015).
 More can be found on her website: http://kalypsonicolaidis.com/